Mrswolf/Mrswolf.github.io/_posts/2023-05-16-fourier-transform.md

 <!-- toc -->

-The Fourier transform decomposes a function into different frequency components, which can be summed to represent the original function. <!-- more -->
+The Fourier transform decomposes a function into different frequency components, which can be summed to represent the original function. <!--more-->

 ## Fourier Series
 ### TL;DR